Author Guidelines

 Peer review

-In recognition of the fact that many digital projects are immediately identifiable to experts in the field, the journal operates a single-blind peer review process.
-This means that authors may or may not be identifiable to referees (we encourage but do not require anonymisation), but referees remain anonymous unless they voluntarily identify themselves.
+In recognition of the fact that many digital projects are immediately identifiable to experts in the field, the journal operates a modified single-anon peer review process.
+This means that authors may or may not be identifiable to referees (we encourage but do not require anonymization), but referees remain anonymous unless they voluntarily identify themselves.

 We encourage referees to review the article as soon as possible, preferably within four weeks.
 Reviewing is, however, an inherently slow process as referees can be difficult to find.